NFL trade deadline: Commanders acquire Lattimore; Lions get Za'Darius Smith; Steelers add Williams

-The NFC North-leading Lions (7-1) kicked off deadline day by acquiring defensive end Za'Darius Smith from the Cleveland Browns.
-The three-time Pro Bowl edge rusher helps fill the void created by the loss of star Aidan Hutchinson, who suffered a leg injury.
+The NFC North-leading Lions (7-1) kicked off deadline day by acquiring Smith from the Cleveland Browns (2-7).
+The three-time Pro Bowl edge rusher helps fill the void created by the loss of star Aidan Hutchinson, who suffered a leg injury on Oct.
+13 and still leads Detroit with 7 1/2 sacks.

-The Steelers (6-2) got wide receiver Mike Williams from the New York Jets for a fifth-round pick in next year’s draft, a person familiar with the deal told The Associated Press.
-Williams, who signed with New York in the offseason as a free agent, had 12 catches for 166 yards in nine games with the Jets.
+The Steelers (6-2) were busy, adding Williams to give Russell Wilson another option and Smith to bolster the pass rush.
+Pittsburgh, which leads the AFC North, sent a fifth-round pick in next year’s draft to the New York Jets (3-6) to get Williams, who had 12 catches for 166 yards in nine games.
+They traded a 2025 seventh-round pick to Green Bay (6-3) for Smith, who has 2 1/2 sacks this season after averaging 8 1/2 per year over the previous three.

-He goes from catching passes from Aaron Rodgers to playing with Russell Wilson.
-The Steelers have been seeking a wide receiver since the offseason.
+The Ravens (6-3) improved their secondary by acquiring White, two people with knowledge of the trade told the AP.
+Both people spoke on condition of anonymity because the teams haven’t announced the deal.
+White, a two-time Pro Bowl cornerback, was inactive the past four games with the Rams.
+Baltimore sent a seventh-round pick in 2026 to Los Angeles for White and a seventh-round pick in 2027.

-The Cowboys (3-5) agreed on a deal with Carolina (2-7) to acquire wide receiver Jonathan Mingo and a seventh-round pick in 2025 for a fourth-round pick next year, two people with knowledge of the trade told the AP.
+The injury-plagued Cowboys (3-5) agreed on a deal with Carolina (2-7) to acquire Mingo and a seventh-round pick in 2025 for a fourth-round pick next year, two people with knowledge of the trade told the AP.
 Both people spoke on condition of anonymity because the teams haven't announced the deal.

-The Cincinnati Bengals (4-5) added depth at running back following an injury to Zack Moss, getting Khalil Herbert from Chicago (4-4) for a 2025 seventh-round draft pick.
+The Bengals (4-5) added depth at running back following an injury to Zack Moss, getting Herbert from Chicago (4-4) for a 2025 seventh-round draft pick.
 Herbert had just eight carries for 16 yards and one touchdown for the Bears.
-He'll join leading rusher Chase Brown to give the Bengals another option in the backfield.
+He'll join leading rusher Chase Brown to give Cincinnati another option in the backfield.

-The Chiefs (8-0), Bills (7-2), Ravens (6-3) and Jets (3-6) have already added playmakers, acquiring wide receivers over the past month.
+The Chiefs (8-0), Bills (7-2), Ravens and Jets added playmakers, acquiring wide receivers over the past month.
 The Vikings (6-2) filled a big need on the offensive line last week and the Cardinals (5-4) got defensive help on Monday.

-Two-time defending Super Bowl champion Kansas City has been a top buyer.
-The Chiefs already added three-time All-Pro receiver D’Andre Hopkins and edge rusher Josh Esche.
+Two-time defending Super Bowl champion Kansas City got three-time All-Pro receiver D’Andre Hopkins and edge rusher Josh Esche.

 Hopkins made his presence felt in Monday night's 30-24 overtime victory over Tampa Bay.
 He caught eight passes for 86 yards and two touchdowns in his second game with Patrick Mahomes.